 - 1. Measure the mass of the bob along with your uncertainty in its measurement. - 2.
 Fix the pointer at a certain position by tightening the screws on the baseplate.
 This fixes the radius R of the circular path of the bob so measure this radius as the perpendicular distance from the pointer to the axis around which the bob spins. - 3.
 Hang the string that is attached to the bob over the pulley.
 Add enough mass to the hanging string so that the spring stretches enough that the bob sits directly above the pointer.
 Make sure the string is horizontal and the bob suspension is vertical. - 4.
-Measure the amount of hanging mass m, and compute the tension in the string, $F{\text{experimental}} = mg$.
-This tension is the experimental value because it's a measurement of the force needed for the circular path. - 5.
-Remove the string and hanging mass.
+Make sure that the string on which the bob hangs is perpendicular to the rotating bar.
+To do this, you will have to adjust the length of the bar at the top of the apparatus. - 5.
+Measure the amount of hanging mass m, and compute the tension in the string, $F{\text{experimental}} = mg$ .
+This tension is the experimental value because it's a measurement of the force needed for the circular path.

+- 6. Remove the string and hanging mass.
 Manually spin up the bob so that it traces a circular path which carries the bob directly over the pointer.
+You'll need to keep spinning the axis to counter the effects of friction, but try to reach a steady state. - 7.
 Then measure the period.
 The best way to do so is to choose some number of revolutions N and measure the time t it takes for the bob to complete these.
-Then divide to get the period T = t/N.

-- 6. Compute the speed of the bob v.
-Since the bob traverses the circumference of a circle for each period, the speed is then $v = 2\pi R/T$. - 7.
-Compute the centripetal force $F{\text{theoretical}} = Mv^2/R$. - 8.
-Compute the percent difference between the experimental and theoretical values of the centripetal force. - 9.
+Then divide to get the period T = t/N. Take a few of these measurements so that - You get a good average to use in your measurements. - You get a good idea of your uncertainty from the spread in values. - 8.
+Compute the speed of the bob v.
+Since the bob traverses the circumference of a circle for each period, the speed is then $v = 2\pi R/T$ . - 9.
+Compute the centripetal force $F{\text{theoretical}} = Mv^2/R$ where M is the mass of the bob. - 10.
+Compute the percent difference between the experimental and theoretical values of the centripetal force. - 11.
 Repeat for a different position of the pointer.